Mark Rogers' Handguns/Firearms And Concealed Carry Resume'

 I led a shooting group for four and a half years that was part of the Small Group ministry of that church.
 I served as the Group Leader and part time as the Range Safety Officer.
 We operated for that 4.5 years with no injuries, no accidents or negative impressions of the church.

 People from every background imaginable and of all ages shot with us with many of them learning to shoot.

-New Laws Bring Opportunity, Confusion And Serious Concerns
+Church-Specific Laws Bring Opportunity, Confusion And Serious Concerns

 Many churches without the budget for a sufficient professional armed security staff are moving toward taking advantage of those laws.
 Their dilemma is figuring out how to implement non law enforcement armed security and still keep the integrity and impression of their churches.